TolikPylypchuk/CloudCalendar/src/InterlogicProject.Web/wwwroot/lib/system.js/docs/module-formats.md

 y = 'global';     // detected as a global
 ```

-These two cases fail in WebWorkers, so do need to have their [exports explicitly declared](#exports) if compatibility is desired.
+These two cases fail in IE8 and WebWorkers, so do need to have their [exports explicitly declared](#exports) if compatibility is desired.

 > Globals are not removed from the global object for shim compatibility, but this could become possible in future if all globals
 use the [globals](#globals) meta for shims instead of [deps](#shim-dependencies).